Why More Women Should Decline Their First Trimester Ultrasound

 She was right, of course.
 “But,” I asked.
 “Is there any medical necessity for the first trimester ultrasound?
 Is there anything you expect to find in this ultrasound that’ll change how we proceed?”
 The answer was silence and—after our doctor rattled off ultrasound safety statistics in the same bored tone that clinicians reserve for swatting away whatever you read on WebMD diagnoses—capitulation.

 “Then we’d like to decline.”

 Nobody declines an ultrasound, but maybe more people should.
-While medical organizations and insurance companies agree that most low-risk women need only one ultrasound per pregnancy (the second trimester “anatomy scan”), studies suggest that the average American mother-to-be gets more than four before her due date and that almost all women sit for first and third trimester ultrasounds.
+While medical organizations and insurance companies agree that most low-risk pregnant people need only one ultrasound per pregnancy (the second trimester “anatomy scan”), studies suggest that the average American mother-to-be gets more than four before her due date and that almost all pregnant people sit for first and third trimester ultrasounds.
 That’s not even counting the women who pay for prenatal family photos, taken by amateurs in malls or bodegas.

 Dads may be amused.
 Doctors, not so much.
 “Exposing the fetus to ultrasound energy with no anticipation of medical benefit is not justified,” according to a 2016 practice bulletin from the American Board of Obstetrics and Gynecology.
 “Although there is no reliable evidence of physical harm to human fetuses from diagnostic ultrasound imaging using current technology, casual use of ultrasonography, especially during pregnancy, should be avoided.”
 So ABOG gets its knickers in a twist because ultrasounds are powerful diagnostic tools, not toys.
 But, even so, what’s the harm?